 In order to generate helpful responses for Alexa to use when she is asked questions in the future, answers must be kept to under 300 characters.
 Answers may also be automatically rejected if they contain any of the types of objectionable content listed above.
 For additional information about what content is and is not accepted on Alexa Answers and other Amazon sites, please see Amazon’s Amazon Conditions of Use and the Alexa Answers Answer Guidelines.How do I report bad answers?

 You can flag an answer on Alexa Answers to report it.
 Answers can be flagged if they are inappropriate, incomprehensible, incorrect, irrelevant, a duplicate of previous answer, or if they are spam.
 Once flagged, the answer will be hidden from your feed.
 If an answer receives enough flags, or if an Alexa Answers moderator flags an answer, it will stop being shared with Alexa users.
-Answers flagged as inappropriate or incomprehensible will not be shared with Alexa users and will not visible by the Alexa Answers community.What does it mean when an answer is “Not live?”
+Answers flagged as inappropriate or incomprehensible will not be shared with Alexa users and will not visible by the Alexa Answers community.What are “Not Live” answers?

 “Not Live” answers are visible on the Alexa Answers site but not shared with Alexa users.
-Answers may be made “Not Live” because they are a duplicate of a previously published answer, they are flagged as incorrect or irrelevant to the question by the Alexa answers community, they are deemed unhelpful by the majority of Alexa users that hear them, they are rated too low by Alexa Answers community or they are deprioritized by Alexa because they are not of high enough quality.
-“Not Live” answers keep the points they earned while they were Live and may be edited, improved, and resubmitted for a chance to be Live again.What are flagged answers?
+Answers may be made “Not Live” because they are: subjective or offer unqualified advice, a duplicate of a previously published answer, they are flagged as incorrect or irrelevant to the question by the Alexa answers community, or they are deemed unhelpful by the majority of Alexa users that hear them.
+“Not Live” answers keep the points they earned while they were Live and may be edited, improved, and resubmitted for a chance to be Live again.What are "Pending" answers?

 Flagged answers were reported by members of the Alexa Answer community or flagged by internal moderators as inappropriate or incomprehensible.
 Flagged answers are not visible to the rest of the Alexa Answers community and not shared with Alexa users.
 Flagged answers do not keep the points they earned before flagging.
 If one of your answers is flagged, you can rewrite and resubmit your answer to address the reason for flagging.